Profits picking up after pandemic to keep Tokyo stocks on an uptrend in 2022 - ExBulletin

 Another event to watch to see if the ruling Liberal Democratic Party will be able to keep its regime stable is the election to the House of Advisors in Japan, she added.

-The Tokyo Stock Exchange is also expected to reorganize its current four trading sections into three “prime”, “standard” and “growth” sections on April 4, but the restructuring is not expected to significantly affect the calculation of the Nikkei index, according to Yamaguchi.
+The Tokyo Stock Exchange is also expected to reorganize its current four trading sections into three sections “Prime,” “Standard” and “Growth” on April 4, but the restructuring is not expected to significantly affect the calculation of the Nikkei Index, according to Yamaguchi.

-According to a traditional Japanese stock market proverb, the year of the Tiger in the Chinese zodiac falling in 2022 this time is considered a good year for stocks.
-However, analysts take the saying with a grain of salt as most of the Tiger’s previous year did not see particularly good performance in the market.
+According to a traditional Japanese stock market proverb, the Year of the Tiger in the Chinese zodiac – this time falling in 2022 – is considered a good year for stocks.
+However, analysts take the saying with a grain of salt, as Tiger’s last previous years have not seen particularly good performance in the market.

 Sources